unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/introduction/whats-new/2.0/extensions.md

-The Restlet logging, based on JULI (java.util.logging), now has an extension mechanism allowing an efficient redirection to alternate mechanisms like log4j as [explained in the wiki](/learn/guide/2.0#/13-restlet/48-restlet/101-restlet.html).
+The Restlet logging, based on JULI (java.util.logging), now has an extension mechanism allowing an efficient redirection to alternate mechanisms like log4j as [explained here](../../editions/jse/logging).
 A new SLF4J extension has been added to facilitate the replacement of Restlet’s default logger facade.